Apollo Homecare Logo

 • Take a nap

-Sleep is important for maintaining a healthy heart.
+5. Sleep Well Sleep is important for maintaining a healthy heart.
 Despite the age or other health habits, one may be at greater risk for cardiovascular disease if they do not get enough sleep.

-Tips to help you sleep well:
+Tips to help you sleep well

 • Try not to watch television or use your mobile phone when lying down.
 These devices disrupt sleep.